bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 <figure>
     <img src="/assets/images/posts/self-documenting/pipeline-trace.png">
     <figcaption>
-        Build traces help visualize and track the performance of various pipeline steps.
+        Build traces help visualise and track the performance of various pipeline steps.
         Uploaded traces are automatically linked from builds via Buildkite annotations for easy reference, and can also be queried directly in <a href="https://www.honeycomb.io/">Honeycomb</a>.
     </figcaption>
 </figure>